 Making your way toward Ely at the southern end of the Cedar Rapids metropolitan area, you’ll enter a section where you can see for miles; look for a wind turbine or two on the distant horizon.
 Where the trail crosses Ely Road and Wright Brothers Boulevard, a plaque explains the area’s unique landscape formed by two distinct landforms: open plains and pahas, hills formed by windblown silt.
 You’ll then pass through Iowa farmland and subdivisions, eventually reaching City Park at Hillcrest Street.
 Here, you’ll find a pond, restrooms, water and parking.

 The original section of trail turned right on Dow Street and left at Main Street and ended about 200 feet south of Rowley Street in Ely.
-In the Summer of 2017, an additional segment will be constructed extending the trail along Ely Road to the Linn County southern border at Seven Sisters Road where it meets the Hoover Nature Trail.
+An additional segment will be constructed extending the trail along Ely Road to the Linn County southern border at Seven Sisters Road where it meets the Hoover Nature Trail.

 To reach the northern trailhead in Evansdale from I-380, take Exit 70, and head north on River Forest Road.
 Go 0.2 mile, and turn right on Gilbert Drive; then go 0.9 mile, and turn right on Grand Blvd.
 Go 0.2 mile, and bear left onto Sixth St. Bear right onto River Road, go 0.4 mile, and look for the trailhead parking on the left.

 To reach the Boyson Road trailhead in Hiawatha from I-380, take Exit 25 onto Boyson Road, and head east.
 Go 0.3 mile, and turn right onto Kainz Drive; then turn left immediately into the trailhead parking lot.
 The trail passes in back of the lot.

 To reach the southern trailhead in Ely from I-380 S./SR 27 S., take Exit 13 toward The Eastern Iowa Airport, and take a sharp left onto Wright Brothers Blvd.
 W. Go 3.8 miles, and turn right onto Ely Road.
 After 2.5 miles (Ely Road becomes State St. for 1.5 miles and then becomes Ely Road again), turn left onto Seven Sisters Road.
 Look for the trailhead on the left.